hodaakl/GENERALIST/.ipynb_checkpoints/readme-checkpoint.md

 - jupyter/

-    Contains jupyter notebooks that run the inference, generate new data and run tests on the model.
+    Contains jupyter tutorial notebook that walks through running the inference, generate new data and running tests on the model.

 - benchmark/

-    Contains implementation of published code and other developed code to compare other models (bmdca, ardca, VAE) to GENERALIST.
+    Contains implementation of published code and other developed code to compare other models (AdabmDCA, ArDCA, VAE) to GENERALIST.

+- previous_versions/

+    Contains folders of earlier versions of the code.

-- todo.txt.
+- todo.txt

     Contains list of to do items and ideas for this repo.

+## Getting started

+- Hop to the [jupyter tutorial](https://github.com/hodaakl/GENERALIST/blob/main/jupyter/generalist_tutorial.ipynb), there we discuss how to run the inference, generate new data and run statistical and Hamming distance tests.

 University of Florida